d-montgomery/PelePhysics/Docs/sphinx/Spray.rst

 The procedure is as follows for updating the spray droplet:

 #.
 Interpolate the gas phase state to the droplet location using a trilinear interpolation scheme.
 #.
-Compute the boiling temperature for species :math:`n` at the current gas phase pressure using the Clasius-Clapeyron relation
+Compute the boiling temperature for liquid species :math:`n` at the current gas phase pressure using the Clasius-Clapeyron relation

    .. math::
       T_{b,n} = \left(\log\left(\frac{p_{\rm{atm}}}{p_g}\right) \frac{\mathcal{R}}{M_n h_{L,n}(T^*_{b,n})} + \frac{1}{T^*_{b,n}}\right)